-Instructor: Prof. Rouvinen-Watt

-Prerequisite: BIOL2006 or BIOL3005
+Instructor: Prof. Rouvinen-WattPrerequisite: BIOL2006 or BIOL3005

 A study of animals in relation to their environment.
-The influence of environmental factors on body processes and their relationship to productive efficiency in intensive production systems are examined.
+The influence of environmental factors on body processes and their relationship to productive efficiency and animal well-being are examined.
 Major topics include temperature regulation and body homeostasis, biological rhythms, photoperiodism, and environmental and hormonal interrelationships.